Keith-S-Thompson/rpn/README.md

 # calc - A text-mode RPN calculator

+NOTE: Since "calc" is a very common name, I'm considering changing the name of this program, probably to "calq".
+(The 'q' has no intended meaning beyond making the spelling reasonably unique.)

 `calc` is implemented in Perl.
 It maintains an unbounded stack of values and supports various operations on those values.